tp02ga/attendee/docs/faq.md

 One of our community members has created a guide on getting your bot approved [here](https://www.notion.so/Zoom-App-Publishing-for-Attendee-24db06b6bbc68042926df934997ffe49).

+## Why is my Zoom bot stuck in the 'Joined - Not Recording' state?

+The user likely needs to enable external participant recording privileges in their Zoom account.
+See [here](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0063640) for more information.

 ## Why is the bot having issues joining a Zoom meeting when running Attendee locally?

 You may need to rebuild the docker image.
 You can do this in one of two ways: